What is the Seikan Ferry? 80 years of supporting the flow of people and goods between Honshu and Hokkaido [Aomori Prefecture]

 At the time of the last timetable revision of the Japanese National Railways in November 1986, the Seikan Ferry operated seven round trips per day, with the journey time between Aomori and Hakodate being 3 hours 50 minutes or 3 hours 55 minutes

-In 1987, the Japanese National Railways was split up and privatized, and the operation of the Seikan Ferry was taken over by JR Hokkaido.
+In 1987, Japanese National Railways (JNR) was privatized and divided into separate companies, and the operation of the Seikan Ferry was taken over by JR Hokkaido.

-came to an end after 80 years of service, having carried 161 million passengers and 247 million tons of cargo .
+, having carried 161 million passengers and 247 million tons of cargoended its 80-year history.

-These trains were all discontinued by the time the Hokkaido Shinkansen opened in March 2016, and now the Hokkaido Shinkansen's Hayabusa and Hayate trains pass through the Seikan Tunnel.
+These trains were all discontinued by the time the Hokkaido Shinkansen opened in March 2016, and currently, the Hokkaido Shinkansen's "Hayabusa" and "Hayate" trains travel through the Seikan Tunnel.

-the stabilization of logistics in Hokkaido is the greatest benefit of the opening of the Seikan Tunnel.
+The stabilization of logistics in Hokkaidois said to be the greatest benefit of the opening of the Seikan Tunnel.

 Hakkoda Maru and Mashu Maru